DevCycleHQ/devcycle-docs/docs/sdk/local-bucketing-proxy/installation.md

 You will need to configure a separate supervisor/orchestrator such as `systemd` or `upstart` if no you need to create a long-lived process.

-We recommend keeping the logging output of the proxy available as it streams
+We recommend keeping the logging output of the proxy available as it streams to `stdout` and `stderr` by default. to enable debug logging, set the `GIN_MODE` environment variable to `debug`.